alt-react/Active-Directory-Home-Lab/README.md

      * 1 Ubuntu Server machine

     ![homeLabVMs](https://github.com/alt-react/Active-Directory-Home-Lab/assets/170683744/6be2c0df-a5c2-4eff-a646-3d03f733b11c)

+2) Create a network in VirtualBox, and add our virtual machines to that same network

+3) Configure static IP addresses on each virtual machine

-3) Install and configure Sysmon and Splunk on our:
+4) Install and configure Sysmon and Splunk on our:

    * Windows 10 machine and
    * Windows Server 2022 machine